hmcts/terraform-module-application-insights/README.md

 | <a name="output_instrumentation_key"></a> [instrumentation\_key](#output\_instrumentation\_key) | n/a |
 <!-- END_TF_DOCS -->

+## Action Groups

+Within this module, an alert system is configured to notify teams via Slack when the daily cap of Application Insights is reached.
+Additionally, teams have the option to receive email notifications by configuring the email_receiver_config (map/string) within the module.

 ## Contributing

 We use pre-commit hooks for validating the terraform format and maintaining the documentation automatically.